The Advantages of Robotics for Inspection & Maintenance In The Petroleum & Petrochemical Industries

 In a global marketplace that’s predicted to reach over $7 trillion US dollars* (Oil & Gas) by 2024 and $958.8 billion** (Petrochemical) by 2025, companies, although sensibly judicious in their eagerness to take advantage of such technology, are fast-becoming aware of the competitive edge it can bring.

 Perth based technical equipment provider, Nexxis, are at the forefront of such technology.
-With a team dedicated to assisting companies assess. discover and understand the latest tech to streamline operations and reduce costs, we’ve become the go-to provider for inspection and maintenance solutions for companies around the globe.
+We have a team that is dedicated to assisting companies to discover and understand the latest tech which can streamline operations, increase safety and reduce costs.
+Nexxis is the go-to provider for inspection and maintenance solutions for companies around the globe.

-It’s this industry specific, innovative approach from a team that understands the crucial importance of reducing project downtime that makes the Nexxis difference.
-Working with companies to create solutions for their individual needs, plus comprehensive training on all of our products, makes Nexxis the premier choice for buying, leasing or hiring the very latest in inspection and maintenance technology.
-Find out mor eby contacting us today.
+It’s this industry specific, innovative approach from a team that understands the crucial importance of reducing downtime that makes the Nexxis difference.
+Find out more by contacting us today.